 Here’s a brief tutorial on this very sacred event and some facts about Hawaiian blessings:

 What is a traditional Hawaiian blessing?
 According to kahina.com, blessings are a sacred tradition in Hawaiian protocol.
 “The purpose of Blessing Ceremonies is to invite the goodness from the hightest for Aloha, happiness, harmony, health, peace, protection, and abundance.
 As well to say Mahalo (thank you).”
 Each kahu (the person performing the blessing) has his/her own way of presenting a blessing.
-However, most kahu begin by explaining the process to the clients.
+However, most kahu begins by explaining the process to the clients.
 Then, the kahu will chant or recite prayers (typically in Hawaiian) and, perhaps, use incense.

 On the website, kahunateachings.com, the use of incense is explained this way: “Kahu says the smoke ‘talks’ to him and all who are present will obviously see the unique way the smoke behaves curling into shapes that only Kahu can interpret.”